 How do you know when you should be reaching out to your customers?
 You can do it on a regular schedule, which will put you far ahead of many competitors.
 You can also use metrics to judge when something isn’t working correctly.

 Customer success platforms help you see when people are using your product, how they’re using it, when they’re dropping out of the onboarding process, and more.
-Those pieces of data can be a big help in determining when to reach out.
+The data you get from monitoring these customer health scores can be of big help in determining when to reach out.

 When performance drops, you can make sure to extend a helping hand before your customer gets annoyed with your product.
 That keeps the relationship positive, and heads off minor problems before they grow into major ones.

 The problems you monitor for will depend on your product, your customer, and your goals.
 But adoption and usage rates, as well as training results, are a good place to start.
 When you see a dropoff on any of those metrics, you know it’s time to take action.